 (n = 337), Daughters(n = 260), and the Sons(n = 278).
 All three models reveal similar

 results.
-Gen1 intelligence was signiﬁcantly associated with Gen2 AFI (p < .01), while Gen2 intelligence was not signiﬁcantly associated with Gen2 AFI.
-A one unit increase in the average standardized intelligence of the children’s mothers predicted ≈ .014 increase in average Gen2 AFI.
-The adjusted R2 varied slightly by Gen2 linking (Mixed = .086, Daughters = .097, Sons = .100), but each were practically identical to the Mean Gen1
+Gen1 (maternal) intelligence was signiﬁcantly associated with Gen2 AFI (p < .01), while Gen2 (child) intelligence was not signiﬁcantly associated with Gen2 AFI.
+A one unit increase in the average standardized intelligence of the children’s mothers predicted ≈ .014 month?
+Year? increase in average Gen2 AFI.
+The adjusted R2 varied slightly by Gen2 linking (Mixed = .086, Daughters = .097, Sons = .100); each was practically identical to the Mean Gen1

 Intelligence models.

-Within Family
+Within-Family Analyses

-We attempted to replicate the between family analyses reported in the previous subsection, using within family analyses.
+We replicated the between-family analyses reported in the previous subsection, using within family difference scores and means.
 Using the discordant sibling model, we predicted the diﬀerences in Generation 2 AFI as a function of diﬀerences in intelligence, controlling for means of the outcomes and predictors.
 We ran three series of models, where we examined the individual and then joint inﬂuence of Gen1 intelligence and

 Gen2 intelligence.
 Moreover, within each series we included three Generation 2 linking method variants, just as we did in the between family analyses: Mixed model reports the diﬀerences of the ﬁrst borns of each sister, the Daughters model reports the diﬀerences